alex-toy/darties/README.md

 In this project, initial dataset comes from two json files :

-- First : Song Dataset
+-  Song Dataset

-    Here are filepaths to two files that could be found in such a dataset :
+    Here is a filepaths to one file that could be found in such a dataset :

     ```
-    song_data/A/B/C/TRABCEI128F424C983.json
-    song_data/A/A/B/TRAABJL12903CDCF1A.json
+    sales_data/2020/sales.json
     ```

     Here is an example of what a single sale object may looks like :